hufflepuff79/online_stagnation_teaching/README.md

 # Starting a Training Run
 To start a training run of the REM Agent, execute the command `python train.py`.

-Additionally it is possible to specify the optional arguments *data_dir*, *epochs*, *iteration*, *game*, and *cfg* via the command line (ex `python train --game Asterix`).
+Additionally it is possible to specify the optional arguments *data_dir*, *epochs*, *iteration*, *game*, and *cfg* via the command line (ex. `python train --game Asterix`).
 You can use execute `python train.py --help` to learn more about these arguments.
 Additional configurations for training are defined and can be changed in the configuration files found in the [parameters files folder](offline_reinforcement/parameter_files/) (see section Training Configurations).

 # Training Configurations